Build Event Protocol

 The Build Event Protocol represents information about a build as events.
 A build event is a protocol buffer message consisting of a build event identifier, a set of child event identifiers, and a payload.

-• Children: A build event may announce other build events, by including their build event identifiers in its children field.
-For example, the PatternExpanded build event announces the targets it expands to as children.
-The protocol guarantees that all events, except for the first event, are announced by a previous event.
+build event announces the targets it expands to as children.
+The protocol guarantees that all events, except for the first event, are announced by a previous event. -

 Build event graph